SobaSkee/portfolio/README.md

 ## Author

 Stanley Ke
-feel free to contact me at: kestanley101@gmail.com and connect with me at: https://www.linkedin.com/in/stanley-ke/
+Feel free to contact me at: kestanley101@gmail.com <br>
+Connect with me at: https://www.linkedin.com/in/stanley-ke/

 ## License